jolocom/Stacks-did-method/docs/resolution_specification.md

 ## 3.1 Creating a Blockstack DID

 Creating a Blockstack DID requires registering a name -- be it on-chain or off-chain.
-The following subsections describe the two types of names, as well as resulting DIDs.
+The following subsections describe how the two types of names, as well as resulting DIDs.

 #### On-chain names